 I’ve just returned from private view (invitation only but we invited ourselves) of the art exhibition entitled I, The Angry Black Woman’ & Other Stories and thought I’d write a quick blog post about how amazing it was!
-The trope or stereotype of the angry black woman is firmly embedded in our societies and is further perpetuated by the media, mainstream popular culture, in the work place and our educational institutions.
+The trope or stereotype of the angry black woman is firmly embedded in our society and is further perpetuated by the media, mainstream popular culture, in the work place and our educational institutions.
 Black women are portrayed as being, sassy (think finger clicking and teeth kissing), aggressive, uncontrollable, ratchet, ghetto, masculine, strong regardless of the circumstances (The Strong, Independent Black Women Who Don’t Need No Man) or just plain angry.

 The work on show ranged in style and medium from photography, paintings and digital art.
-The exhibition succeeds in deconstructing this negative stereotype in presenting a more nuanced approach of what it means to be a Black woman based in individuality, multiple identities and above all humanity.
+The exhibition succeeds in deconstructing this negative stereotype in presenting a more nuanced approach of what it means to be a Black woman today; an identity based on individuality, heterogeneity and above all humanity.
 My eyes were immediately drawn to Paris Walkers’ bright and bold graphic prints.
-At only 22 years old she was the youngest artist and I was in awe of her talent.
+At only 22 years old she was the youngest artist to showcase her work and I was in awe of her talent.
 Her images undeniably capture the beauty of the Black woman whilst drawing on the emotion that this ‘angry’ label provokes.
 Her use of bold colours and striking lines undermines the concept that anger automatically links to negativity.

 On a personal level, I found it inspiring to be in the same room as so many talented individuals.
 The final message I took from the exhibition was one of triumph and the power found in the collective.
 The art succeeds in delegitimizing the idea of black sameness and allows Black women to reclaim the narrative of the Other.
-I, The Angry Black Woman looks past this negative trope and focuses on the power we can gain from being angry.
-Yes, Black women get angry, just like everyone else, but it is what we do with that anger that defines us and makes us brilliant.
+I, The Angry Black Woman looks past negative tropes and focuses on the power we can gain from being angry.
+Yes, Black women get angry, just like everyone else, but it is what we do with that anger that defines us and makes us bloody brilliant.

 I, The Angry Black Woman & Other Stories takes place at Centrala Gallery, Birmingham, from Wednesday 15th November to Saturday 18th November 2017, and it’s FREE!